 Adding South Dakota to a Montana and Wyoming road trip is a fantastic way to check off a few more iconic American sights.
 Two top attractions – Mount Rushmore National Memorial and Badlands National Park – are located in Western South Dakota not far from the Wyoming border.
-Nearby Sturgis, SD is another popular destination (especially for motorcycle enthusiasts) that can easily be added to the road trip.
+Nearby Sturgis, SD is another popular destination (especially for motorcycle enthusiasts) that can easily be added to this road trip.

 Denver, Colorado to Montana Road Trip via Wyoming

-Travelers with ample time can easily create an epic Colorado, Wyoming, Montana Road Trip.
+Travelers with ample time can create an epic Colorado, Wyoming, Montana Road Trip.
 Spend a few days in Denver and Rocky Mountain National Park, then head north into Wyoming – aiming for the northwest corner of the state to see Grand Teton and Yellowstone parks.
 From Yellowstone, drive north on Highway 191 through Big Sky to Bozeman – and then drive west on I-90 to Missoula (where you can start our above outlined road trip itinerary).

 Road Trip: Chicago to Montana

 There are several routes travelers can take to get from Chicago to Montana.
 An epic road trip would be to drive through Wisconsin, Minnesota, South Dakota, Wyoming and finally driving to Montana.
 That said, to really be able to appreciate it and make interesting detours, we would recommend at least 2-3 weeks.